Rouslan/NTracer/doc/ntracer.rst

     A generalized cross product.

     :param vectors: A sequence of linearly independent vectors.
-The number of vectors must be one less than their dimensionality.
+The number of vectors must be one less than their dimension.

 .. py:function:: dot(a,b) -> float